Community clinics

 Baywide Community Law offers free legal information and advice throughout the Bay of Plenty.

-We hold fortnightly in-person clinics in Waihi, Katikati, Merivale, Te Puke, Kawerau and Ōpōtiki.
+We hold fortnightly in-person clinics in Waihi, Katikati, Te Puke, Kawerau and Ōpōtiki.

 To ensure our services are readily accessible we offer a range of options.
 You can receive your legal advice by telephone, online via Zoom, or in-person at our Tauranga or Whakatane offices, or one of our community clinics.